lambovg/RuleNGN-Spring/README.md

 *  all rules to match

 ## Type of rules
-By default all rules are required - so if rule is not fulfield
+By default RuleNGNG will stop exuection of next rule if previous rule is failed.
+This behavour can be overriden with `@OptionRule` annotation.

 # Diagram